CASE STUDY

 Strategic sourcing KPIs

-Metrics are much more robust when you get into strategic sourcing.
+Metrics are much more robust when you have a proper strategic sourcing plan.
 For example:

 • Contract savings are still significant, especially to CFOs trying to measure the success of your strategic sourcing department.